MCV-2025-C1-Project/Team7/README.md

 # Setting up local development environment
-This package uses [uv](https://docs.astral.sh/uv/) for project management.
+This repository uses [uv](https://docs.astral.sh/uv/) for project management.
-You will need to install uv to develop this package.
+You will need to install uv to develop this project.

 First clone the repository:
 ```shell